Wakaso sale was best for Alaves - Sergio Fernandez | Goal.com

 January 22, 2020

-"We understood that it was the ideal moment before an operation that was presented to us," Fernandez said.
+"We understood that it was the ideal moment before an operation that was presented to us," Fernandez told the media.

 "Balancing what it meant from the sporting and economic point of view was a good time to perform it.